toutvukantabu/site_e_commerce_Symfony/README.md

 ```
 make start
 ```
-If you nedd help, see "MAKEFILE" or type
+If you need help, see "MAKEFILE" or type

 ```
 make help